Serving The Greater Puget Sound

 For those who have a Commercial Driver’s License (CDL), maintaining a clean driving record means more than avoiding those expensive and annoying fines.
 It can literally mean avoiding the unemployment line.
-At Garguile Law, we appreciate how important your CDL is to your livelihood.
+At Garguile DUI & Traffic Lawyers, we appreciate how important your CDL is to your livelihood.
 We understand that this special license is what puts a food on the table and a roof over your head.

 We appreciate the amount of time, money and energy that went into you obtaining your Class A, B or C license.
 We are also aware that when you spend as much time behind the wheel as most commercial drivers do, you’re bound to get a ticket at some point, even if you are a safe driver.
 But you don’t have to let these infractions jeopardize your employment or commercial driving privileges.

-At Garguile Law, we possess the necessary knowledge, skill and expertise required to fight your commercial infraction throughout Washington State, but also take care of the subsequent Data Q Challenge.
+At Garguile DUI & Traffic Lawyers, we possess the necessary knowledge, skill, and expertise required to fight your commercial infraction throughout Washington State, but also take care of the subsequent Data Q Challenge.
 When you contact our office in Tacoma, we can discuss your particular problem, possible options, and then you can make an informed decision before you do anything.